 I hopped back in the shower and did an apple cider vinegar rinse (more on that in a minute) and washed again with the shampoo bar.
 Now it felt a little better—but not totally.
 So I did another ACV rinse, washed again with the shampoo bar, and finally it felt normal again.
 Now I just know that this has to be my protocol whenever my hair is treated to traditional shampoos or hard water.

 Hard water is full of minerals, specifically it has a high concentration of calcium and magnesium ions.
 In soft water, there are concentrations of sodium and potassium ions.
 The reaction between the hard water minerals and the shampoo bar (which is a pure soap—unlike the "soaps" or liquid shampoos you buy in the stores) causes the minerals to adhere to the soap molecules.
-This ends up "sticking" in your hair, and the only way to get it out is to do a gentle, natural, acid rinse—apple cider vinegar (cheap, has an odor when your hair is wet, but works great - try our herbal infused rinse) or lemon juice.
-Alternatively, try our new Citric Acid Rinses scented with therapeutic grade essential oils.
+This ends up "sticking" in your hair, and the only way to get it out is to wash with soft water and a gentle, natural, acid rinse—apple cider vinegar (cheap, has an odor when your hair is wet, but works great) or try our herbal infused rinse or lemon juice.
+Alternatively, try our Citric Acid Rinses scented with therapeutic grade essential oils.
 For more in depth information on our rinses read more HERE.

 You can also use a clarifying shampoo, but I think the vinegar rinses or citric acid rinses work a lot better.
-We do not recommend the use of our shampoo/body bar combos for your hair if you have hard water.
+We do not recommend the use of our shampoo bars for your hair if you have hard water.
 However, you can still use them for your body.
 (For more information about a shower head filter that can remove most of the minerals in your water, see our article HERE.)
-Even if you have soft water, you’ll need to balance the ph of your scalp periodically as pure soap errs on the alkaline side.
-An AVC rinse does the trick and also serves to gently rinse out any build up on the hair shaft caused by the shampoo bars or hair styling products.
+Even if you have soft water, you may need to help restore the pH of your scalp periodically as many of our natural soap errs on the alkaline side.
+An Herbal Vinegar rinse does the trick and also serves to gently rinse out any build up on the hair shaft caused by the shampoo bars or hair styling products.